Jewelers CNC Mill / Engraving Machine

 I wanted to control the spindle through the control board as well but I could not get it to work.
 I think part of the board must be damaged since I did find a manual, none of the inputs or outputs worked.
 It wasn't really a big deal for the application anyway.

 I started this project many months ago, the client was in such a rush to get it done so I put in a lot of hours.
-Long story short I have been waiting for a tool probe.
-There are also a few updates to make to this page since the unit is actually complete and ready to go (apart from the probe).
+Long story short I have been waiting for him to order a tool probe.
+All of the above progress took around a month to complete, so far I have been waiting four months without an update.
+I decided that I should wait no longer and complete the unit, (I had it complete many months ago).

 Hello, if you have enjoyed reading this project, have taken an interest in another or want me to progress one further then please consider donating or even sponsoring a small amount every month, for more information on why you may like to help me out then follow the sponsor link to the left.
 Otherwise you can donate any amount with the link below, thank you!